Kristen McDonald Rivet

-Kristen Lee McDonald Rivet (/ˈrɪvɪt/; born July 11, 1970) is an American politician who has served as the U.S. representative for Michigan's 8th congressional district since 2025.
+Kristen Lee McDonald Rivet (/ˈrɪvɪt/; born July 11, 1970) is an American politician who has served as the U.S. representative for since 2025.
 A member of the Democratic Party, she previously served in the Michigan Senate for the 35th district, where she was the assistant majority floor leader from 2023 to 2025.
 Her district, located in Central Michigan, includes Flint and the Tri-Cities metropolitan area of Saginaw, Midland, and Bay City.

 Early life and education

 McDonald Rivet was born on July 11, 1970, in Portland, Michigan, where she was raised with her fraternal twin sister, Karen McDonald, and an older sister.
 Her father was a construction worker, while her mother stayed home to raise the children.

 She went to Portland High School and then earned a Bachelor of Arts degree in history from Michigan State University in 1992.
 She later earned a master's degree in public administration and education from the University of Michigan–Flint in 2010.